mixpanel/docs/pages/docs/migration/amplitude.md

 3. Set up [Mixpanel Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to initiate data sync from your data warehouse to Mixpanel.

 ##### Amplitude event schema
-SQL query to to flatten the JSON columns into individual columns:
+SQL query to flatten the JSON columns into individual columns:

 ```jsx
 SELECT